+A battery and starter motor capable of repetitive starts must be fitted and operable by the driver whilst normally seated.

+5,10.4 Charging system

-3. Batteries: A battery and starter motor capable of repetitive starts must be fitted and operable by the driver whilst normally seated.
-4. Charging system: A fully working alternator/generator must be fitted and electrically connected so that the standard battery charging function is providing a charge to the onboard battery.
+The standard engine's alternator/generator must be fitted and electrically connected so that the standard battery charging function is providing a charge to the onboard battery.
+All phases of the standard alternator/generator must be fully functional.

-5.11: BRAKES
+5.11 BRAKES